Smiling couple looks at laptop screen in their home

 It’s normal for credit bureaus to have varying credit scores, because creditors don’t always share the same information with the same credit reporting agencies.

-For instance, a lender might only report a new credit inquiry to Experian, one of the three major credit bureaus.
-In this case, this credit inquiry won’t show up on an Equifax or TransUnion credit report.
+For instance, a lender might only report a new credit inquiry to one of the three major credit bureaus.
+In this case, this credit inquiry won’t show up on your credit report with the other two agencies.

 Also, each credit bureau may use its own credit scoring model, which weighs financial factors differently.
 For example, your history of making on-time payments might be the most important factor in one model, while another scoring model may weigh your current credit availability and usage as the most important.